mywave82/opencubicplayer/README.md

 ## While playing

-Enter: next file from the playlist, if playlist is empty it opens the file-browser
+`Enter`: next file from the playlist, if playlist is empty it opens the file-browser

 `F`: File-browser